davidolorundare/tempus_de_challenge/README.md

 How to setup and install.
 A step by step series of examples that tell you how to get a development env running.

-1. Clone a copy of the github repo into your working directory or Download it as a zip file.
+1. Clone a copy of the github repo into your working directory or Download it as a zip file and extract its content into your working directory.

-2.
+2. Open a command line terminal and navigate to the root of the repo directory.

+3. Run the command `make init` ; this downloads all of the project's dependencies.

+4. Run the command `make test` ; this runs all the unit and integration tests for the project and ensures they are passing.

+5. Run the command `make run` ; this starts up Docker reads in the Dockerfile and configures Airflow to begin running.
+	- After a few seconds, Airflow's webserver starts up and the User interface and Admin Console becomes accessible.
+Open a web browser a navigate to http://localhost:9090 to access the Console.
+	- The two data pipelines "tempus_challenge_dag" and "tempus_bonus_challenge_dag" will have been loaded and are visible.
+	- The pipeline are preconfigured to run already, 1hour apart.
+Their respective logs can be viewed from their [Task Instance Context Menus](https://airflow.readthedocs.io/en/latest/ui.html#task-instance-context-menu)

 ---
 ### Running Code and Usage